LeoRoma/CV/README.md

 ## Jia Tian Xia

 As my name is difficult to pronounce everybody calls me Leo, before Makers I was an award-winning Sushi Chef with a strong international background developed through education and work experience in Italy, China, and UK.
-Working in a kitchen definitely I have always enjoyed to know people from different countries and have the possibility to have a cultural and language exchange, but even if I was very passionate about cooking, after moving different restaurants in London I have realized the redundant tasks that I had to fullfil everyday they started to be monotonous on my daily routine, so I decided to join Makers and challenge myself to become a software developer, with the curiosity to learn how the application and website are built.
+Working in a kitchen definitely I have always enjoying to know people from different countries and have the possibility to have a cultural and language exchange, but even if I was very passionate about cooking, after moving different restaurants in London I have realized the redundant tasks that I had to fullfil everyday and they started to be monotonous on my daily routine, so I decided to join Makers and challenge myself to become a software developer, with the curiosity to learn how the application and website are built.

 ## Skills